akullpp/awesome-java/README.md

 * [EclipseLink](https://www.eclipse.org/eclipselink/) - Supports a number of persistence standards: JPA, JAXB, JCA and SDO.
 * [Hibernate](http://hibernate.org/orm/) - Robust and widely used with an active community.
 * [Ebean](http://ebean-orm.github.io/) - ORM Framework that provides fast data access and even faster coding.
+* [MyBatis](http://mybatis.github.io/mybatis-3/) - The MyBatis data mapper framework makes it easier to use a relational database with object-oriented applications.
+MyBatis couples objects with stored procedures or SQL statements using a XML descriptor or annotations.
+Simplicity is the biggest advantage of the MyBatis data mapper over object relational mapping tools.

 ## PDF